cotes2020/jekyll-theme-chirpy/_posts/01GCP/Compute/Container/GKE.md

     - example
        - choose a rolling update for a deployment
        - when give it a new version of the software that it manages,
-       - Kubernetes will <font color=blue> create pods of the new version one-by-one </font>
+       - Kubernetes will <font color=LightSlateBlue> create pods of the new version one-by-one </font>
        - <font color=red> waiting for each new version pod to become available before destroying one of the old version pods </font>
     - a quick way to push out a new version of the application
     - while sparing the users from experiencing downtime.